 Employees who, on July 1, 2012, have vacation balances that exceed their maximum shall have until June 30, 2013 to use sufficient vacation satisfy the maximum allowed.
-If an employee does not satisfy the maximum by June 30, 2013, they-he/she shall retain his/hertheir existing earned vacation, but shall not earn any additional vacation until the employee's vacation balance is under the maximum vacation accrual allowed.
+If an employee does not satisfy the maximum by June 30, 2013, he/she shall retain his/her existing earned vacation, but shall not earn any additional vacation until the employee's vacation balance is under the maximum vacation accrual allowed.

-The maximum number of vacation hours that employees on a 40-hour workweek shall accrue are as follows:
+The maximum number of vacation hours that employees on a 40 hour workweek shall accrue are as follows:

-Under 1.5 years 120 hours
+120 hours

-1.5 - 7.5 years 240 hours
+240 hours

-7.5 - 15 years 280 hours
+280 hours

-15 - 25 years 320 hours
+320 hours

-26 years 328 hours
+328 hours

-27 years 336 hours
+336 hours

-28 years 344 hours
+344 hours

-29 years 352 hours
+352 hours

-29 plus years 7 hours each additional year
+7 hours each additional year